 And, if you’re in an accident where the other person is found to be at fault, your chances of winning personal injury damages decrease.
 A judge could decide that since you operated a vehicle in disregard of the law and the personal safety of yourself and others, that you aren’t entitled to damages.

 Auto lien-holders require car buyers to carry full coverage insurance until the vehicle is paid in full, at which time you can switch to liability coverage only.

 Liability insurance is just one of the types of coverage that can help protect your pocketbook if involved in an accident.

 If you’ve got a new car, or its time to renew insurance and you want to compare all the options we’ve got you covered.

-Get a Free quote for liability coverage for your car or give us a call to discuss your insurance needs with one of our agents for a policy review and comparison.
+Get a free auto liability insurance quote or give us a call/text at (281) 487-9686 to discuss your insurance needs with one of our experienced agents.